Are you and your business feeling a bit behind these days? Especially with your marketing strategies?

 The power of storytelling has never been overrated–even though it has been underrated at times by those who disparage subjects in the arts and humanities fields.

 The wonderful thing about narrative is that it is a truly resilient mode of communication, that resurfaces in small ways at times such as when “naked” numerical data and the reports that accompany them just won’t suffice.

 Hence, the brilliant and growing field of data storytelling.

 Blog articles–especially those by professional writers–tell great stories of all kinds.
 They tell readers about your business and how it got started.
-They also tell about the unique histories of the products and services your business specializes in.
+They also tell about the unique histories of the products and services your school specializes in.

 2. Blogs Facilitate Search Engine Optimization (SEO)

 In case you didn’t know, the word “blog” is a shortened form of “web log.”
 In other words, blogging first started as a type of public journaling, like an ongoing OpEd piece from the newspaper.

 How did it ever get to be one of the key aspects of successful search engine optimization?
 In other words, what does journaling have to do with the highly automated job of web-searching–which is carried out by robots?

 SEO has been defined as “a methodology of strategies, techniques and tactics used to increase the amount of visitors to a website by obtaining a high-ranking placement in the search results page of a search engine (SERP).”

 Moz, a company specializing in SEO points out that optimizing a website not only brings traffic to your site, but it brings quality traffic, meaning visitors looking for your product rather than something completely different but with a similar name.